Parent teacher conferences on November 7 will take place in teachers’ classrooms instead of the commons.

 The arrangement also “makes it easier to show parents any of their children’s work,” said Mark Bucholz, who teaches history.
 He explained that when you have 100 plus students it’s hard to haul all their assignments down to the commons and then bring it all back.
 Other teachers have pointed out that this set up gives teachers a chance to use their time more effectively because they have a chance to grade assignments if no one is there to meet with them.

 One concern with the plan is whether parents will get lost trying to find the classrooms.
-Central is a large school and for many people that don’t come to Central every day, it may become confusing.
+Central is a large school and for many people who don’t come to Central every day, it may become confusing.
 But, with a map of the school printed on the back of students’ report cards and help from a few people directing clueless parents though the hallways, teachers and administration are hoping things will run smoothly.